-RELO5-BP06 Make services stateless where possible
+RELO5-BP06 Make services stateless where possible.

-Commvault by definition is a stateful application that is responsible for capturing the state of protected applications and data.
+Commvault is a stateful application that is responsible for capturing the state of protected applications and data.
 Commvault provides a stateless RESTful API that does not require the client to persist state but may require multiple API calls to obtain unique identifiers for created objects (i.e., /create_backupclient, /get_backupclient_id, /executebackup/{backupclient_id}).

 Commvault is presented via multiple web-based services which require sticky session management to ensure the session state is maintained for the client.
-Commvault stores state in several persistence engines including SQL Server, MongoDB, C-Tree, Redis, and Orient databases.
+Commvault stores state in persistence engines relevant to the data management activity (i.e., SQL Server, MongoDB, C-Tree, Redis, and OrientDB databases).